Exercises to Help MBA Applicants Develop a Personal Brand

 Think of it this way: If you had to create a marketing campaign for a new car, and you decided to focus on the vehicle’s seat warmers and sound system—when these days, potential customers are all about fuel economy—then your marketing messages would miss the mark.

-Curious about your chances of getting into a top B-school?
-Contact us to talk strategy with a free 15-minute advising session with an SBC Principal Consultant.
+Are you curious about your chances of getting into a top B-school?
+Contact us to discuss your strategy during a free 15-minute advising session with an SBC Principal Consultant.

-Exercise 1: Create a “Brag Sheet”
+Personal Brand Exercise 1: Create a “Brag Sheet”

 In the real world, the practice of bragging is generally frowned upon.
-For our purposes, it will help generate messages you will ultimately want to convey to the admissions committee.
+For our purposes, it will help generate messages you want to convey to the admissions committee.
 Begin by jotting down every possible unique, exciting, wonderful, dazzling thing you can think of about yourself.
 Think of it as “brag-storming.”

 personal brand